Whitfield railway line: Whitfield to Wangaratta Rail Heritage Trail

-In the 2000s, a Whitfield to Wangaratta Rail Heritage Trail was proposed, which would have followed some of the former railway route, but it never developed beyond an on-road trail which roughly paralleled the route.
+In the 2000s a Whitfield to Wangaratta Rail Heritage Trail was proposed, which would have followed some of the former railway route, but it never developed beyond an on-road trail which roughly paralleled the route.
+The path opened between Wangaratta and Oxley in 2010.
+The Wangaratta Walking and Cycling Strategy for 2020-2030 included funding to investigate the extension of the rail trail from Oxley to Cheshunt with intermediate stages to Moyhu (high priority), Edi, King Valley and Whitfield (all medium priority).